Bulgurer/Dota2Webpage/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: 'Feature request'
+name: Feature request
-about: 'Suggest an idea for this project'
+about: Suggest an idea for this project
-title: 'US X.XX.X - NAME'
+title: US X.XX.X - NAME
-labels: 'enhancement'
+labels: enhancement
-assignees: 'Bulgurer'
+assignees: Bulgurer

 ---